MrPrimate/ddb-adventure-muncher/README.md

 * Lost Mines of Phandelver.

+Books with partial scene adjustment:

+* Curse of Strahd

 If you wish to help improve the scene wall and lighting information, see the below section.

 ## Contribution